Violent nonlinear collapse in the interior of charged hairy black holes: Preliminaries

-We consider a 2-surface symmetric Lorentzian manifold $(M,g)$ taking the following form in null coordinates $(u,v)$: where $d\Sigma_{k}$ is the metric of constant curvature $k \in \{-1,0,1\}$ (respectively on $\mathbb{H}^2$, $\mathbb{T}^2$ or $\mathbb{S}^2$) and we call $r$ the area-radius.
+We consider a spherically symmetric Lorentzian manifold $(M,g)$ taking the following form in null coordinates $(u,v)$: and we call $r$ the area-radius.
 We also define the Hawking mass by the formula: In the presence of the Maxwell field \eqref{F.RN}, we define the Vaidya mass $\varpi$ and the constant-$r$ surface gravity $2K$:

 An elementary computation shows that (note that the normalization of $\Omega^2$ differs from \cite{Moi} by a factor $4$)

 Let $\phi$ a real-valued spherically symmetric scalar field on $(M,g)$ such that $(g,F_{RN},\phi)$ is a solution of \eqref{E1}--\eqref{E5}.
 Then, $(r,\Omega^2,\phi)$ satisfy the following system of PDE's in any double-null $(u,v)$ coordinates: